-With a cassette playing, you can use the FF, REW, TMS, or REPEAT function to find a desired program.
+With a cassette playing, you can use the FF, REW, SKIP, or REPEAT function to find a desired program.

 FF/REW - Fast Forward and Rewind move the tape rapidly.
 To rewind the tape, push the REW button.
-The indicator in this button will light.
+You will see REW in the display.
 To fast forward the tape, push the FF button.
-The indicator in this button will light.
-Press the PROG/PLAY button to take the system out of rewind or fast forward.
-When the system reaches the end of the tape, it reverses direction and begins to play if in fast forward, or it begins to play if in rewind.
+You will see FF displayed.
+Press the FF, REW or PLAY button to take the system out of rewind or fast forward.
+When the system reaches the end of the tape, it reverses direction and begins to play.

-TMS - The Tape Music Search Function allows you to find the beginning of a song or passage.
-To activate TMS, push either side of the TMS bar (-or +).
-To find the beginning of the song or passage currently playing, push the bar on the - side.
-You will see TMS indicator and the indicator in the REW button flashing.
-To find the beginning of the next song, push the bar on the + side.
-You will see TMS indicator and the indicator in the FF button flashing.
+SKIP - The SKIP function allows you to find the beginning of a song or passage.
+To skip to the beginning of a song or passage currently playing, push the \bigcirc button.
+You will see REW flashing in the display as the tape rewinds.
+To skip to the beginning of the next song, push the \oplus button.
+You will see FF flashing in the display as the tape fast forwards.
+When the system finds the beginning of a song or passage, it goes back to PLAY.